 - Sexual Orientation

-The Equality Act 2010 and surrounding law protects employees against discrimination before they commence work, during their employment, and on termination of their employment.
+The Equality Act 2010 and surrounding laws protect employees against discrimination before they commence work, during their employment, and on termination of their employment.
 The following areas of employment are safeguarded against discrimination:

 - Employment terms and conditions